Many-Body Localization in the Age of Classical Computing: MBL: historical perspective in short

-The developments in the initially unrelated fields of Anderson localization, quantum chaos and thermalization of many-body systems set the stage for studies of many-body localization (\textbf{MBL}), which focus on properties of disordered interacting many-body quantum systems at high temperature.
+The developments in the initially unrelated fields of Anderson localization, quantum chaos and thermalization of many-body systems, set the stage for studies of many-body localization (\textbf{MBL}), which focus on properties of disordered interacting many-body quantum systems at high temperature.
 The studies of MBL aim at understanding the impact of interactions and disorder on the dynamics of many body systems, and they typically employ tools of random matrix theory and measures of entanglement from quantum information theory \cite{Amico08, Frerot23} to characterize eigenvalues and eigenvectors of many-body systems.
-Research on MBL, commenced with the numerical work \cite{Oganesyan07}, gained significant momentum when it was postulated that the interplay of disorder and interactions leads to a transition between ergodic and MBL phases that manifests itself in singular changes of many-body eigenstates at arbitrary energies \cite{Pal10}, even at infinite temperature.
+Research on MBL, commenced with the numerical study \cite{Oganesyan07}, gained significant momentum when it was postulated that the interplay of disorder and interactions leads to a transition between ergodic and MBL phases that manifests itself in singular changes of many-body eigenstates at arbitrary energies \cite{Pal10}, even at infinite temperature\footnote{Throughout this review, the notions of \textit{infinite} and \textit{high} temperature are used interchangeably and, unless otherwise noted, mean the energy density corresponding to the infinite temperature.}.
 Interest in MBL is additionally driven by the remarkable recent progress in experiments on synthetic quantum matter which allow to directly observe whether and how the many-body systems approach thermal equilibrium \cite{Schreiber15, Smith16}.
 But, despite the experimental progress, numerical simulations on classical computers, that are the focal point of this review, constitute the main source of our understanding of the phenomenon of MBL.